 - Students are taught by highly qualified instructors in each core class using our online curriculum and other instructional materials embedded in our website in portable document format.
-(PDF) This means that you can access all lessons & materials online. - Tutoring is available in our after school tutoring sessions.
-Also, if a student is struggling, an appointment can be made for "face to face" instruction.
-We can do this long distance by Google Meet or facetime, but students who live close enough to our lab are also welcome to set up appointments and come in to work with their teacher. - Students can take part in clubs and sports offered in the district if they are in good academic standing in their WVA classes and live close enough to one of our district schools to be feasible.
+(PDF) This means that you can access all lessons & materials online. - If a student is struggling, an appointment can be made for "face to face" instruction.
+Our teachers work to make connections with their students and help them in an online platform.
+We can do this long distance by Google Meet or phoen call.
+High school students who live close enough to our lab are also welcome to set up appointments and come in to work with their teacher in the WVA lab. - Students of all grade levels can take part in clubs and sports offered in the district if they are in good academic standing in their WVA classes and live close enough to one of our district schools to be feasible.